jhny/wysia/README.md

     $ bundle install

-include the Javascript (wysihtm5) into your `application.js`:
+Include the Javascript (wysihtm5) into your `application.js`:

     //= require wysia.js

 Include de css into your `applications.css`

     @import "wysia.scss";

-#TODO: this should always be inline?
+TODO: this should always be inline?

     yield :javascript

 ## Usage
 In your views simply use the `wysia_text_area` helper